Spring Sprint To Do List: January - June

 Starting in January

 Order OFFICIAL copies of ALL your college transcripts including summer school and study abroad.
-Check for errors and rectify them immediately.
+Check for errors and fix them immediately.

-Start a writing draft of the AMCAS essay and short summaries of your 15 experiences.
+Start writing a draft of the AMCAS essay and 700 word summaries of your 15 experiences.
 Highlight which 3 of the 15 will serve as your most meaningful.
 What types of activities are you still missing?
 Leadership?
 Clinical?
 Check AAMC Core Competencies to see if you have covered all areas.